Kite shield: Construction

-To compensate for their awkward nature, kite shields were equipped with enarmes, which gripped the shield tightly to the arm and facilitated keeping it in place even when a knight relaxed their arm; this was a significant departure from most earlier circular shields, which possessed only a single handle.
+To compensate for their awkward nature, kite shields were equipped with enarmes, which gripped the shield tight to the arm and facilitated keeping it in place even when a knight relaxed his arm; this was a significant departure from most earlier circular shields as they possessed only a single handle.
 Some examples were apparently also fitted with an additional guige strap that allowed the shield to be slung over one shoulder when not in use.
-Byzantine soldiers frequently carried kite shields on their backs, sometimes upside down.
+Byzantine infantry frequently carried kite shields on their backs while on the march, sometimes upside down.
 At the time of the First Crusade, most kite shields were still fitted with a domed metal centrepiece (shield boss), although the use of enarmes would have rendered them unnecessary.
-It is possible that shields may have been fitted with both enarmes and an auxiliary hand grip.
+The shields may have been fitted with both enarmes and an auxiliary hand grip.

-A typical kite shield was at least three feet high, being constructed of laminated wood, stretched animal hide, and iron components.
-Records from Byzantium in the 1200s suggest that the shield frame accounted for most of the wood and iron; its body was constructed out of hide, parchment, or hardened leather, similar to the material used on drum faces.
+A typical kite shield was at least three to five feet high, being constructed of laminated wood, stretched animal hide, and iron components.
+Records from Byzantium in the 1200s suggests the shield frame accounted for most of the wood and iron; its body was constructed out of hide, parchment, or hardened leather, similar to the material used on drum faces.